yagikiyoshi/sindo/README.md

 ## Author
 Kiyoshi Yagi
-Theoretical Molecular Science Laboratory,
+Department of Chemistry
-RIKEN
+University of Tsukuba
-kiyoshi.yagi@riken.jp
+kiyoshi.yagi@chem.tsukuba.ac.jp

 ## Copyright Notice
 SINDO is distributed under the GNU General Public License version 3.

-Copyright 2009 - 2022
+Copyright 2009 - 2024

 SINDO is free software; you can redistribute it and/or
 modify it under the terms of the GNU Lesser General Public